uswitch/kiam/docs/IAM.md

 For the rest of this document, we'll use an example server role of `kiam-server`, with a full ARN of `arn:aws:iam::123456789012:role/kiam-server`.
+This is the role that you'll specify against Kiam Server's `--assume-role-arn` flag.

 With this you'll need IAM policy which permits the EC2 instances to call `sts:AssumeRole` for the `kiam-server` role.
 This will ensure the server process